reneenoble/demo_git_merging/README.md

 # demo_git_merging
-This repo is a demo for learning about merging in GitHub
+This repo is a realy great demo for learning about merging in GitHub